One-Family House Acoustics

 This model shows an application of the Acoustic Diffusion Equation physics interface.
 The acoustics in a two story one-family house consisting of 10 rooms is analyzed.

 The steady state sound pressure level (acoustic energy density) distribution is analyzed for a sound source located in the main living room.
 The reverberation time T60 of the different coupled rooms is then studied using the eigenvalue solver.
-Finally, the energy decay (curves) is found using a time dependent study.
+The transient energy decay (curves) is also found using a time dependent study.
+Finally, the sound pressure level radiated outside the house is determined with a coupling to the Ray Acoustics interface.

 Wall absorption parameters, transmission losses, and material parameters are values assumed to be realistic for the model.